yasamankarami/compass/README.md

 ## License
-This project is licensed under the MIT License.
-For more details, check the [LICENSE](LICENSE.txt) file.
+This project is licensed under the BSD 3-Clause License.
+For more details, check the [LICENSE](LICENSE) file.

 ## Citation